From Sutliff Hall to the NFL, professional sales major will soon be on call for Commanders

 It’s what she’s been groomed for — in the classroom as a professional sales and marketing major, two internships, countless sales competitions, and competing as a cross country and track and field runner for the Huskies.
 It’s what she's always wanted — a chance to work in a highly competitive, high-paced sales environment for a multi-billion-dollar organization.

-“Working for a professional sports team has always been a dream of mine,” said Fortune, who graduates in May from Commonwealth University-Bloomsburg with a bachelor’s in professional sales and marketing.
+“Working for a professional sports team has always been a dream of mine,” says Emma Fortune, who graduates in May from Commonwealth University-Bloomsburg with a bachelor’s in professional sales and marketing.
 “My future manager mentioned that more than half of the current inside sales reps are female and many of the senior leadership positions are female.”

 She added, “Sports is a predominately male industry, so hearing this made me really comfortable working with the Commanders — knowing I’ll have a lot of potential to grow within the company.”